josephbeuysmum/Dertisch/README.md

 -   Most restaurants are variations on a salle/kitchen theme, and most app architectures are variations on a view/model theme.
 -   *La salle* of a good restaurant is visually enticing, warm and comfortable, and on brand for its particular cuisine.
 Good app views are likewise.
--   The kitchen of a good restaurant is clean, efficient, well organized, and focused on the preperation of raw ingredients.
+-   The kitchen of a good restaurant is clean, efficient, well organized, and focused on the preparation of raw ingredients.
 Good app models are likewise.
 -   A good restaurant maintains a clear division between its salle and its kitchen, with the waiting staff connecting the two.
 Good apps are likewise.

 A *complex design pattern* like this allows us to see the steps in a given procedure as if they were plot developments in a movie, which makes them: 1. easier to grasp; and 2. easier to conceptualize holistically.
 For instance, instead of: